-The temperature is dropping and we need to think about getting the next indoor crop going.
-This can either be done by clones or by seeds.
+With autumn on the way, the temperature will be dropping so we need to start thinking about our next indoor crops!
+We can start with either clones or with seeds.
 Each have their advantages and disadvantages.

 - Slow to start and may be prone to stretching if the light level is too low.

 - Typically no sex selection possible when growing dioecious species.

 - Easy and convenient way to introduce new genetics into a growing operation.